|Nutritional Guidelines (per serving)|

-Quinoa has a versatility that seems almost endless, and in this recipe it is used in quinoa stuffed green peppers.
-Where you might find white rice or breadcrumbs or some other nutrient lacking filling in other stuffed pepper recipes, you will find here a stuffing made with nutrient packed quinoa along with flavorful vegetables and a bit of ground beef for a real flavor and texture punch.
+Quinoa has a versatility that seems almost endless.
+In this recipe, it is used in quinoa stuffed green peppers.
+Where you might find white rice or breadcrumbs or some other nutrient lacking filling in other stuffed pepper recipes, you will find here a stuffing made with nutrient-packed quinoa along with flavorful vegetables and a bit of ground beef for a real flavor and texture punch.

 Another great thing about this dish is that it really is a dish all in itself.
 You really don't need to worry about preparing side dishes to go along with the meal.
 If you do, however, want a little something to go with it, try a fresh crisp green salad or a small hunk of crispy bread.